VOLUNTEER JOB DESCRIPTION - Domestic Violence Crisis Counselor

 • Ability to respond to emergency calls and incidents; sensitivity to domestic violence victims.

-• Must possess or immediately complete 40-hour certified Domestic Violence Advocate training.
+• Must possess or immediately complete CalOES State approved 40-hour Domestic Violence Crisis Counselor training.

 • Bi-lingual is helpful.